Sustainable Cooks

 Notes

-If you're planning on using for stir-fries or chopped for other dishes, cut your asparagus to your desired size before blanching.
+1. If you plan on using frozen asparagus for dishes where it should be chopped (stir fry, casseroles, etc.,) cut the asparagus to your desired size before blanching.

-There is no need to thaw before adding to dishes.
+2. There is no need to thaw frozen asparagus before adding it to dishes or roasting.

 Recipe Rating